 USICD currently oversees multiple consulting projects, professional workshops and in-country trainings for disability advocates in countries across Europe, Latin America, Africa and Asia.
 It has also supported professional development visits from disability rights advocates from Kenya, Myanmar, Peru, Mexico, Guatemala, Georgia, Vietnam and several other countries in the past.

-The Fellow who is based at USICD will have the opportunity to engage with ongoing projects and learn strategies for educating colleagues, community members and other stakeholders about inclusion and disability rights.
-There will also be unique opportunities to connect with influential disability rights advocates in Washington D.C. and pioneering leaders in inclusive employment.
+The Fellow who was based at USICD had the opportunity to engage with ongoing projects and learn strategies for educating colleagues, community members and other stakeholders about inclusion and disability rights.
+There were many unique opportunities to connect with influential disability rights advocates in Washington D.C. and pioneering leaders in inclusive employment.

-Isabel Hodge, the Executive Director of USICD, and Andrea Shettle, Programs Manager will supervise the PFP-IDE Fellow during their work on their Fellowship project.
-They look forward to collaborating with them.
+Isabel Hodge, the Executive Director of USICD, and Andrea Shettle, Programs Manager will supervised Ronald Kasule during his work on his Fellowship project.
+They look forward to continuing collaborating with him.